muhibarshad/Modern-Js-Concepts-Deeply/Readme.md

 * [BIGINT](#bigint)

-# 🔴Argument passing in the funtions
+# Argument passing in the funtions
  ## Permittive and objects
    ##### Permittive values passing to functions.
    When we should pass the permititive dataType as an argument to the function .